 It seems that the world markets might suddenly be waking up to the realisation that the US does not matter that much any more.
 Take, as an example, the reaction to the strong employment numbers that were announced on July 5.
 The US markets reacted to the number as they should have, with the bond market falling and the stock market rising.
 But the rest of the world markets were basically unaffected.
 In addition, the losses that were experienced in the emerging markets and the foreign bond markets following Bernanke’s comments have largely been retraced.

-With the US fading out of the picture, eyes are now turning to Asia, and China in particular.
-The IMF's long-term forecast is for Chinese GDP to be double that of the US by 2050.
+With the US fading out of the picture, eyes are now turning to Asia, and to China in particular.
+The IMF’s long-term forecast is for Chinese GDP to be double that of the US by 2050.
 At that point, the US will cease to matter.